mini-ninja-64/kb-workbench/README.md

 # KB Workbench

-a FreeCAD workbench to help with designing keyboards
+a FreeCAD workbench to help with designing keyboards, this is not yet ready to use, but will be soon!